liferay/liferay-docs/develop/learning-paths/mobile/articles/02-creating-get-guestbooks-screenlet/05-creating-the-screenlet-class.markdown

 doesn't want to use the `groupId` setting in `server_context.xml`.

-- `autoLoad`: A boolean value that sets whether the Screenlet automatically retrieves guestbooks from the server, or waits for a user action to do so.
+- `autoLoad`: A boolean value that sets whether the Screenlet automatically retrieves guestbooks from the server, or waits for a specific user action to do so.

 Now that you've defined these attributes and know what they need to do, you're ready to write the Screenlet class.